 The concept of a ‘circular economy’ has become more and more mainstream in recent years as businesses and governments come to terms with the problems of resource depletion, waste and environmental pollution.
-New legislation to incentivise resource efficiency, recycling and waste reduction is on the horizon - so what does it mean for manufacturers?
+New legislation to incentivise resource efficiency, recycling and waste reduction is on the horizon - Anne Campion, Manufacturing Lead at the Hub explores what it means for manufacturers?

 If you have even a passing interest in sustainability, you’ve probably heard of the circular economy.
 It’s a simple, but potentially revolutionary concept that’s already making waves across the global economy in sectors as diverse as aeroplane engines, fashion textiles and plastic packaging.

 In a nutshell, the circular economy is a profound shift away from the traditional ‘take-make-use-throwaway’ economic model.
 You can think of this model as a flat line with a beginning, a middle and an end.
 Raw materials are extracted, manufactured into products, consumed, and then thrown in the bin.
 This linear approach to business is hugely inefficient, requiring ever-increasing consumption of raw materials that are disposed of at end-of-life, wasting valuable resources and often damaging and degrading the environment in the process.

 A circular approach to business aims to reverse and prevent these problems by designing waste out of the system.
 Instead of being thrown away at end-of-life, in a circular economy products and materials are kept in use for as long as possible through repair, reuse and recycling.
 The goal is to ‘close the loop’ on the linear flat line economy, creating a revolving cycle of materials and resources.